 Phrasal adjectives such as the ones you mentioned, often hyphenated before a noun, should be styled without a hyphen when they follow the noun.
 Here’s a post about that particular point; you’ll find more posts about phrasal adjectives by searching for that phrase on this site.

 Note: Many Daily Writing Tips readers ask questions about various language issues in the comment field for a post, while others send queries as an email message to the site.
 We welcome your notes, but please comment rather than email; that way, other site visitors will be able to read your questions and my responses as well as notes from other readers.
 (I try to answer all specific requests for information or clarification or refer readers to existing applicable content, though sometimes I rely on other readers to weigh in on comments.)

-2 Responses to “Answers to Reader Questions About Hyphens”
+2 thoughts on “Answers to Reader Questions About Hyphens”

 I truely wish to enhance my command in English, so that when ever I write or speak I will always write correctly.

 Do you think that hyphens are used correctly in this example?